rrovetto/Ethics-in-Ontology-Development/Principles/README.md

 - **Transparency 1** - Explicitly disclose (to the intended audience, including users, data owners, stakeholders, etc.) all assumptions, worldviews (philosophical or otherwise), ontological commitments, intended semantics of the ontology.
 - **Transparency 2** - Explicitly disclose the imported ontologies (to the intended audience, including users, data owners, stakeholders, etc.) and their assumptions et al.
 - Do not use logical fallacies or invalid arguments to attempt gaining users of your ontology:
--   do not appeal to popularity (e.g., having a large user-base),
+-   Do not appeal to popularity (e.g., having a perceived large user-base),
--   authority (e.g., having an ontology published in a standards organization or as a standard),
+-   Do not appeal to authority (e.g., having an ontology published in a standards organization),
+-   Do not promote the myth of reinventing the wheel.
+Do not attempt ot reject or put-down an individual or groups project of creating an ontology about domain D simply because some other ontology(s) are on domain D. (the fact is that, there are more than one way to model the perceived same target domain)
+-
 ### Copyright
 © 2017-2021, Robert John Rovetto.
 All right reserved.
 Not authorized for commercial use unless explicitly negotiated with the author.
 Citation/attribution required.
 If you use any content from these Github pages, then you must cite them.